tsonika/NGS-SBS-Monash2019/modules/rna_seq/handout/handout.md

 Some other parameters that we are going to use to run Tophat are listed
 below:

--p `-g` : Maximum number of multihits allowed.
-Short reads are likely to map
-    to more than one location in the genome even though these reads can have originated from only one of these regions.
+- `-g` : Maximum number of multihits allowed.
+Short reads are likely to map to more than one location in the genome even though these reads can have originated from only one of these regions.
 In RNA-seq we allow for a limited number of multihits, and in this case we ask Tophat to